Most backpackers traveling around Thailand and exploring the south will inevitably pass through the largest of the islands, Phuket.

 – Trek out to the sauna in the jungle where you can enjoy a relaxing steam, natural plunge pool, and a serene café surrounded by nature.

 – Enjoy good drinks and a great show at Ska Bar, a funky reggae and ska music bar.

 – Swim, dive, and snorkel around the Kata Beach House Reef to see colourful fish, sea horses and other sea creatures.

 – Catch a few waves at Kata Beach, which offers decent surfing from April through November.

 – Visit Big Buddha, a massive, white marble Buddha statue that sits at the top of Naka Kerd Mountain and offers great views over Phuket’s east coast.

 – Devour cheap and delicious Thai fare at the Red Chair Café.

-Overall, we rate Kamala as the best area to stay in Phuket for families.
+Overall, I rate Kamala as the best area to stay in Phuket for families.